 Trim down the edges, trim everywhere, or trim everywhere but your labia, until the hair is just a few centimeters long.
-You can use scissors or try a bikini trimmer (like this non-electric one or a battery-powered option like this).
+You can use scissors or try a bikini trimmer (like this non-electric one on the end of a razor, or a rechargeable option like this).
 Be patient with this process regardless of the tool.

 If you are happy with the length of your hair after trimming, you can stop here, and don't have to shave everything off.